LucasSlunt/Taskly/README.md

 ### Solution
 Fix typo in service layer of backend for create task.
 It should set response.getDueDate to task.dueDate not task.expectCompletionDate

+## Coverage Testing Report
+Extensively detailed coverage report can be found by opening "COSC310_GroupProject\coverageTesting\jacoco\index.html" in a browser.
+Low coverage percentage in TaskManagerApplication.java is due to it being a single class to hold the main method.
+Low coverage percentage in Controller and Entity classes is due to setters, getters, and error throwing/printing code which is simple enough that it is unnecessary and time-consuming to test.